 There are many theories proposed to deal with incomplete information.
 The fuzzy logic[20] deals with "Belief" rather than "likelihood" (probability).
 Zadeh [15].
-Mamdani [2] and Reddy [13] proposed fuzzy conditional inference.
-Fukami [1] proposed fuzzy intuitions and shown that Zadeh fuzzy conditional inference is not suitable for these intuitions.
-Fukami [6] adapting the Godel definition to prove some fuzzy intuitions.
-These methods used the certain restrictions.
-The proposed method [13] is used to prove some more fuzzy intuitions.
+Mamdani [2] and Takagi-Sugeno-Kang (TSK [4] proposed fuzzy conditional inference.
+FMK [1] proposed fuzzy intuitions and shown that Zadeh fuzzy conditional inference is not suitable for these intuitions.
+FMK [6] adapting the Godel definition to prove email: vsrpoli@hotmail.com smoe fuzzy intuitions.
+The methods used by FMK are having the certain restrictions.
+There is a need of method to prove some more fuzzy intuitions.
 Zadeh defined fuzzy set with a single membership function.
 The fuzzy set with a two membership functions will give more evidence than a single membership function.
+Here considered the two fold fuzzy set with "True" and The fuzzy intuition contained "and/or", "if ... then ... else ... " and truth variables are studied. consider the given fuzzy inference